scheduleonce/developer-center/reference/Client-side API/embed-events.md

 > 📘 Note
 >
-> The oncehubEvent function in the example verifies two things:
+> The OnceHub Event function in the example verifies two things:
 >
 > 1. The event originates from [https://oncehub.com](https://oncehub.com).
-> 2. The event data includes a type field starting with oncehub..
+> 2. The event data includes a type field starting with `oncehub`.
 >
-> This filtering ensures you only process events specifically sent by Oncehub, preventing conflicts with other message events on your page.
+> This filtering ensures you only process events specifically sent by OnceHub, preventing conflicts with other message events on your page.
 >
-> All client-side events dispatched by Oncehub consistently use the `oncehub.` prefix, making this check effective.
+> All client-side events dispatched by OnceHub consistently use the `oncehub.` prefix, making this check effective.
 Verifying the origin is also recommended for security and robustness.